 Other Ways of Treating Depression

 Medication is the mainstay of depression therapy, with antidepressants being the drugs used to manage the condition.
 There are several classes of prescription antidepressants.
 Zoloft, Prozac, Anafranil, Paxil, and Marplan are among the most commonly prescribed drugs for depression.
+In recent years, ketamine therapy has emerged as a good alternative to traditional antidepressants.

 Talking to someone has proven to be one of the most helpful ways of managing depression.
 Psychotherapy sessions help patients learn how to manage thoughts and feelings that trigger depression.